50+ things to do this weekend in Newport County

 - Fastnet Pub – Irish Sessions at 6 pm

-- Midtown Oyster Bar – Lois Vaughan Jazz Trio from 4 pm to 7 pm
+- Midtown Oyster Bar – Justin Pomfret from 4 pm to 7 pm

 - Pour Judgment – Los Duderinos at 9 pm